Britain says Russia spied on Skripals before poisoning

 "We have information indicating Russian intelligence service interest in the Skripals, dating back at least as far as 2013, when email accounts belonging to Yulia Skripal were targeted by GRU cyber specialists," Sedwill wrote in the letter, referring to Russia's foreign military intelligence agency.

 The Skripals were found slumped on a bench in the English city of Salisbury on March 4.
-Britain has blamed Russia for the attempted murder -- a charge that Moscow has strongly denied.
+Britain has blamed Russia for the attack -- a charge that Moscow has strongly denied.

 After testing samples from Salisbury, the Organisation for the Prohibition of Chemical Weapons (OPCW) on Thursday confirmed Britain's findings about the nerve agent used in the attack.